 Both Video commerce and clienteling have grown in prominence in the last few years.
-With increased social distancing and the resulting reduced footfall consumers are looking for new ways to discover products.
-Video commerce is hugely powerful way to discover products.
+With increased social distancing and the resulting reduced footfall, consumers are looking for new ways to discover products.
+Video commerce is a hugely powerful way to discover products.

 Video commerce is revolutionising retail

 Live video commerce is the process of promoting products and services over live stream, direct to consumers, via one to one or one to many experiences.